avocado-framework/avocado/docs/source/guides/contributor/chapters/environment.rst

 modified, source for running your tests and experiments, you may do so with one additional step::

-  $ python3 setup.py develop [--user]
+  $ pip install -e . [--user]

-On POSIX systems this will create an "egg link" to your original source tree under ``$HOME/.local/lib/pythonX.Y/site-packages``.
-Then, on your original source tree, an "egg info" directory will be created, containing, among other things, the Setuptools entry points mentioned before.
+On POSIX systems this will create an editable install to your original source tree under ``$HOME/.local/lib/pythonX.Y/site-packages``.
+Then, on your original source tree, an egg info directory will be created, containing, among other things, the Setuptools entry points mentioned before.
 This works like a symlink, so you only need to run this once (unless you add a new entry-point, then you need to re-run it to make it available).